 There are several different types of business vehicle financing that can help you buy a business car.
 Find out more about how you can apply for a car loan for business, and compare lenders and loan types to find the best business vehicle financing option for your unique set of needs.

-Business vehicle financing refers to several different borrowing options that can help cover the cost of a new car, truck, van or other vehicle for business use.
-Your options are similar to auto loans, but you might not have the same selection of lenders and could have to meet different application requirements.
+Yes, there are unique business car loan options available in Canada.
+Business vehicle financing refers to borrowing options that can help you pay for the costs of a new car, truck, van or other vehicle for business use.
+Your business car loan options are similar to those of regular auto loans, but you might not have the same selection of lenders and may have to meet different eligibility requirements.

-Which type of financing works best for your business depends on a range of factors including its financial situation, taxation needs and whether you’ll use the vehicle solely used for business purposes or a mix of business and personal use.
+The type of auto financing that will work best for your business depends on a range of factors, including your company’s financial situation, taxation needs and whether you’ll use your new vehicle only for business or for personal use as well.

 *The information in this example, including rates, fees and terms, is provided as a representative transaction.
 The actual cost of the product may vary depending on the retailer, the product specs and other factors.

 Buying a vehicle means you’ll own it once you’ve paid for it in full.
 Leasing means you can use the car for a fixed amount of time but you won’t own it at the end of your lease.
 Here’s how the two options stack up:

 |Typical initial cost||Down payment of around 10% to 20% of the cost of the vehicle.||Security deposit of the first month’s payment.
 (You may be able to make a larger down payment to reduce your monthly payments.)|

 |Ownership||Your business owns the car as soon as the paperwork is signed.||Your business can buy the car after your lease is up for a large balloon payment.|